apache/couchdb/share/doc/src/intro/security.rst

 .. versionadded:: 1.4

 Sometimes users *wants* to share some information with the World.
-For instance, their contact email to let other users get in touch with him.
+For instance, their contact email to let other users get in touch with them.
 To solve this problem, but still keep sensitive and private information secured there is special :ref:`configuration <config>` option :config:option:`public_fields
 <couch_httpd_auth/public_fields>`.
 In this options you may define comma